gmiqbal/gmiqbal.github.io/_pages/about.md

 ---
 permalink: /
-title: "👋 Hello there, I'm Iqbal!"
+title: "👋 Hello there!"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+{: .text-justify}
 I’m **G M Iqbal Mahmud**, a dedicated professional and researcher with a passion for solving complex problems and driving meaningful change.
 My expertise lies at the intersection of **Industrial Engineering**, **Supply Chain Management**, and **Process Automation**, with a focus on innovative, efficient solutions.

 ---